21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Check out any data you’ve collected over the years.
 Look at buying patterns, seasonality, CTA copy, and other variables that might impact conversions.

-If you’re armed with sufficient knowledge, you can assume the close.
+If you’re armed with sufficient knowledge, you can assume the position.
 Create your exit popups with the assumption that more people will convert than not.

 16. Use Compelling CTA Copy

 The call to action (CTA) is arguably the most important part of any exit-intent popup.
-Without a CTA, your visitors won’t know what to do next.
+Without call-to-action, your visitors won’t know what to do next.

-The CTA spells out exactly what you want your visitor to do after reading your copy.
+The call-to-action spells out exactly what you want your visitor to do after reading your copy.
 You’ll use different CTAs based on the action you want them to take.

 Following are a few common CTAs for getting people to sign up for your email list with a lead magnet: